y4yuvraj/Farm-Monitoring-System-using-BOLT/README.md

 # Farm Monitoring System
 A device that would help farmers to improve crop productivity.

+Read: the pdf file has all the necessary information

 <img src="https://drive.google.com/thumbnail?id=1KzEUAr7NRCK630tdVMUedJPSOMz5_0et" >
 ---

 goal: DESIGN A SYSYTEM FOR AGRICULTURE TO IMPROVE THE CROP PRODUCTIVITY.

 ## Introduction